Teuton-Roy/React-Basics/README.md

 # What is React.Js 🤔?
     React is a UI Library which is used to build components for   Single-Page-Applications(SPA) and Multi-Page-Applications(MPA).

+# What is React.Js Components 🤔?
+    React.Js Components is a reusable piece of code which is used to     build UI.

+    Any component is nothing but HTML, CSS, and JavaScript.
+    But in React.Js, combined the HTML and JavaScript into a single file.

+Screenshot 2023-02-25 173216.png